perfana/afterburner/azure/azure-batch.md

 # Azure Batch

-Now we should be able to run the JMeter docker on Azure Batch using shipyard.
+Goal: run the JMeter docker on Azure Batch using shipyard to put load on the Afterburner application running on Azure.

 Based on: [running-docker-container-on-azure-batch](https://azure.microsoft.com/nl-nl/blog/running-docker-container-on-azure-batch/)